Water Production And Distribution

 The origin of the City's potable water supply, storage and distribution system dates back to 1894 when Well No. 1 was drilled.

-At the present time, Galva produces potable water from two wells (number 4 and number 5).
+At the present time, Galva produces potable water from three wells (number 4, number 5, and number 6).
 The City currently uses an average of approximately 400,000 gpd (gallons per day).

 Well 4 was drilled in 1933 to a depth of 1,686 feet, stopping in the Shakopee Dolomite Formation.
+In 2004, the well was capped at 885 feet.
 The well pump installed in this well is a turbine pump set at a depth of 450 feet below ground level.
-The pump is driven by a 100 horse power motor and has a nominal pumping capacity of 550 gpm.
+The pump is driven by a 100 horse power motor and has a nominal pumping capacity of 410 gpm.
 Water from the pump is discharged into a 600 gpm capacity Forced Draft Aerator.
 This unit sits approximately 20 feet above ground storage level, being mounted on top of a 43,000 gallon steel ground storage tank.

-Though located about 3/4 of a mile from each other, both well sites work in tandem to supply water to the citizens of Galva through a series of interconnecting 6" and 8" water mains that form the heart of the City's Distribution System.
+Though located about 3/4 of a mile from each other, all three well sites work in together to supply water to the citizens of Galva through a series of interconnecting 6" and 8" water mains that form the heart of the City's Distribution System.

 Wastewater Collection And Treatment